 - If partners also use condoms or antiviral medication: 2% female to male; 4% per year male to female

 - If partners also use condoms and antiviral medications: 1% female to male; 2% male to female

 These herpes transmission rates should be encouraging for couples who wish to have a healthy sex life without passing the virus from one partner to the uninfected partner.
 When staying informed and weighing the risks and precautions, genital herpes does not have to be a barrier to intimacy.
-I’ve known couples who despite being together for years, the one partner who came to the relationship with genital herpes never even passed it to their partner.
+There are many couples who have been together for years, yet the partner with genital herpes never passed it to their partner.